Dryden Aeronautical Test Range

 Fixed Telemetry Systems

-- System use must be coordinated through the Dryden Code M Test Systems Directorate, Range Operations Branch or the Edwards Air Force Flight Test Center depending on Project support agreements.
+- System use must be coordinated through the Armstrong Mission Information and Test Systems Directorate, Range Operations Branch or the Edwards Air Force Test Center depending on Project support agreements.

 Fixed RIR 716C Precision Radar Systems